-Located in the western end of San Bernardino County, California, USA, Chino has Los Angeles County and Chino Hills to its west and Orange County to its south in the Southern California region, Pomona to its northwest and East Vale in Riverside County to its southeast.
+Located in the western end of San Bernardino County, California, USA, Chino has Los Angeles County and Chino Hills to its west and Orange County to its south in the Southern California region, Pomona to its northwest, and East Vale in Riverside County to its southeast.
 The city can is accessible via the Pomona and Chino Valley freeways.

 Agriculture Is Important To Chino:

 Sometimes mistaken for its next-door neighbor; Chino Hills, California, Chino and its surrounding area are widely known as one of the major centers of agriculture and dairy farming i.e. milk and milk products in Southern California.
-In 2008, Chino was awarded “100 Best Communities for Youth” for the second time in three years and this how far the city has come in being recognized as a good place to raise a family.
+In 2008, Chino was awarded “100 Best Communities for Youth” for the second time in three years, and this is how far the city has come in being recognized as a good place to raise a family.